techjoomla/com_api/README.md

 Resources are thea actual files that have code that accept input and return the API output.
 You will usually have multiple resources in an app.
 A common use case is for an extension like Easysocial or Jomsocial you will have a single app, and the app contains resources for various objects like groups, events, photos, newsfeed etc.

 ### key / token
+The key is used to access authenticated resources.
+The admin section allows you to create keys.
+It's also possible to use the app=user&resource=login to login using username and password and get a key in response.

 ## Calling resources